furfreemi/spring-react-demo/README.md

 ## WheelsFree dojo application

 WheelsFree is a drone e-commerce site built using a React frontend and Spring Boot backend.
-This application relies on a PostGres database.
+This application relies on a Postgres database.
+Postgres must be running in order to run this application.

-To create the database (only needs to be run 1 time only), in the wheelsfree-bff directory: `./gradlew createDB` To start backend, in the wheelsfree-bff directory: `./gradlew bootRun` To start frontend, in the wheelsfree directory: `yarn start`
+To create the database (only needs to be run 1 time only), in the wheelsfree-bff directory: `./gradlew createDB`

+To start backend, in the wheelsfree-bff directory: `./gradlew bootRun`

+To start frontend, in the wheelsfree directory: `yarn start`

 Extensions: